-The Dean of Nursing & Health Sciences is committed to high quality programs at the College.
+Trinity College is committed to delivering high quality programs.
 The Dean of Nursing & Health Sciences is open to hearing grievances concerning faculty or curricular matters.

 Student Services Grievances

 Grievances that pertain to financial aid, bursar, admission, enrollment, career development, student organizations and activities should be referred to the Director of Student Services.